fazo96/LC2.js/README.md

 // Assembler
 var Assembler = require('./assembler.js')
 var assembler = new Assembler()
 // use them!
-Read the code to figure out the API.
+Read the code to figure out the API, in the future proper docs will
+// exist.
 ```

-On the __browser__, import the script, then the LC2 object should be attached to
+On the __browser__, import the scripts, then the LC2 and Assembler objects
-window and available globally.
+should be attached to window and available globally.
 This has not been tested yet though.

-The code is mostly undocumented for now, and also super short, so take a look
-to see what you can do while it's still simple :+1:

 ### License